-To ensure Cranfield research continues to be focused in identifying and meeting the challenges of today and tomorrow, we have identified five cross-cutting discipline research areas where a critical mass of capability and expertise is still emerging across the academic community.
+To ensure Cranfield's research continues to be focused on identifying and meeting the challenges of today and tomorrow, we have identified five cross-cutting discipline research areas where a critical mass of capability and expertise is still emerging across the academic community.
 Demand for knowledge and skills in these capability areas is growing, with the potential for significant impact in both academic and stakeholder arenas.
 Cranfield is well positioned to develop and deliver a knowledge base in the research interests identified below and has already made great strides in supporting appropriate skills development, attracting research funding, and publishing in academic and practitioner fora.

 This can be demonstrated by our recent involvement in a Guardian technology and leadership roundtable event, which explored the relationship between technology change and how leaders understand and exploit the challenges and opportunities this poses.